GennadyGS/CubeSharp/CubeSharp.md

 cube.GetValue(default, default);
 ```

-As shorthand you can also bypass trailing `default` index values:
+You can also omit trailing `default` index values as a shorthand:

 ```csharp
 // The same as cube.GetValue("A", default)